Adrenergic blocking agent: Beta-2 blocker

-Beta 3 blocker
+Beta-3 blocker

-Due to the relatively limited study on beta-3 receptor, there is not much development of beta-3 blocker.
-Therefore, beta-3 blocker has no clinical use now.
+Due to the relatively limited study on the beta-3 receptor, there is not much development of beta-3 blockers.
+Therefore, beta-3 blockers has no clinical use.

-Adverse Effect
+Adverse effects

 Selectivity

 Some drugs, being non-selective, can exert actions on 2 or more different receptors.
 Examples include non-selective beta blocker, which block both beta-1 receptor and beta-2 receptor as well.

 Non-selective alpha blocker

 The adverse effects of non-selective alpha blockers are caused by the autonomic response to the systemic changes induced by the adrenergic blocking agents.
 The common adverse effects of alpha blockers are due to the blockade of alpha-1 adrenergic receptors in tissue that requires high level of alpha adrenergic sympathetic input such as arterial resistance, vascular capacitance and the outflow tract of the urinary bladder.
 The undesirable symptoms are mentioned in the following 'selective alpha-1 blocker' part.

-Selective alpha 1 blocker
+Selective alpha-1 blocker

 With the vasodilation and smooth muscle relaxation caused by alpha-1 blockers, around 10 to 20% of patients present undesirable effects of asthenia(weakness), dizziness, faintness and syncope.
 Other adverse outcomes that are even more uncommon include headache, drowsiness, palpitations, urinary incontinence and priapism.
 Mild body weight gain of 1–2 kg, which may be associated with secondary hyperaldosteronism, is also observed in some patients.

 The alpha-1 blockers are associated with the first-dose effect, which refers to the tachycardia response and orthostatic hypotension that caused by the systemic vasodilation at the initial administration of alpha-1 blockers.
 After the first administration, patients may experience a short period of orthostatic hypotension with a sensation of intense faintness, which is aggravated by upright posture, intravascular volume depletion or concurrent administration of other antihypertensive medications.